miltoncandelero/miltoncandelero.github.io/_posts/2019-03-13-welcome-to-my-blog.md

 You can always find my crazy experiments / tech demos on [Itch.io](https://elementalcode.itch.io/)

-I am currently working for an company called Killabunnies and I specialize in making Haxe/OpenFL HTML5 games.
+I am currently working for a company called Killabunnies and I specialize in making HTML5 games.
 These are some of the games we've done

 [Mighty Magiswords: Double Trouble in Mirror Castle](https://www.cartoonnetwork.co.uk/games/mighty-magiswords-double-trouble-in-mirror-castle)